-All other projects under the MTO Class EA 1999, as amended in 2000, are eligible to transition.
-Non-MTO proponents must notify MTO prior to proposing to transition a project.
+All other projects initiated under the Class EA as it read before the 2023 amendment, are eligible to transition.
+Non-MTO proponents of provincial transportation facilities projects must notify MTO prior to proposing to transition such a project.

-As part of the transition process, the proponent may use any work completed (e.g., technical studies, fieldwork, PIC materials, etc.) under the MTO Class EA 1999, as amended in 2000, to satisfy the requirements of this Class EA amendment.
+As part of the transition process, the proponent may use any work completed (e.g., technical studies, fieldwork, PIC materials, etc.) under the Class EA as it read before the 2023 amendment, to satisfy the requirements of this version of the Class EA.